 Mark van Eeghen is used to being in pain.
-Having played in the National Football League for 10 years, 8 years with the Oakland Raiders where he won 2 Super Bowls and was the leading rusher in the AFC in 1977, and 2 years with the New England Patriots, he has been tackled, battled and bruised his fair share.
+Having played in the National Football League for 10 years (the 1977 AFC leading rusher spent 8 years and won 2 Super Bowls with the Oakland Raiders, and played for another 2 years with the New England Patriots), he has been tackled, battled, and bruised his fair share.

 With all the wear and tear that playing in the NFL took on his body, it isn’t surprising that van Eeghen needed a knee replacement in 2003.
 10 years later, in 2013, he underwent a revision surgery on that same knee at a local hospital, where he contracted MRSA (methicillin-resistant staphylococcus aureus) in his knee.
 There were two unsuccessful attempts to treat the MRSA, and when it came back a third time, “The hospital I was at said that my condition exceeded their expertise at that point, and I was high and dry without a doctor or a hospital.”

-Van Eeghen was scheduled for surgery with Dr. Shah, this time to remove the infected knee and insert an antibiotic spacer that would maintain his knee at length while treating the infection.
-At the end of the 3 month antibiotic course, he was tested and his cultures were negative for MRSA.
+Van Eeghen was scheduled for surgery, this time to remove the infected knee and insert an antibiotic spacer that would maintain his knee at length while treating the infection.
+At the end of the three-month antibiotic course, he was tested and his cultures were negative for MRSA.
 It was time for another surgery, this time to implant a new knee.

 Van Eeghen’s advice to someone considering treatment at New England Baptist Hospital: “I would say you have just made the first and best decision that you could have made.
 I live in Rhode Island, I don’t care if it’s an hour drive to come see who I have to see, I’m going to do it.
 That is a drop in the bucket to be under the care of these trained professionals.
 It was the best decision that I ever made and I am beyond grateful for the hard work and job well done on my cases.”